nyno-kb/python-101/_episodes/07-conditionals.md

 ~~~
 {: .output}

+*   Remember that Python scripts are run "chronologically", i.e., from the top down.
-*   Does *not* automatically go back and re-evaluate if values change.
+*   This means, that a script will *not* automatically go back and re-evaluate if values change.

 ~~~
 velocity = 10.0